 Netflix’s The Crown is an addictive blend of pulp and prestige that charts Queen Elizabeth II's time on the throne.
 But how much of it is accurate?
-Yes, The Crown gets many scandalous things right about Queen Elizabeth’s life and those close to her, like Princess Margaret, Porchie, and Louis Mountbatten.
-But, because of those historical accuracies and the jaw-dropping production value, audiences may wrongly assume that the show is a reliable history lesson.
+Yes, The Crown gets many scandalous things right about Queen Elizabeth’s life and the British Royal Family, like Princess Margaret, Porchie, and Louis Mountbatten.
+But, because of those facts The Crown got right, along with the overall historcial accuracy and the jaw-dropping production value, audiences may wrongly assume that the show is a reliable history lesson.

 The lavish series spares no expense in its dramatization of Queen Elizabeth’s reign.
 Indeed, critics, The Crown cast, and historians alike point out that The Crown really does take history seriously - the creators and writers have clearly done their research.
 But, every now and then, inaccuracies in The Crown rear their head.
 Just as often as it faithfully portrays actual events as they happened, such as the Aberfan Disaster, the show also bends the truth and relies on rumors to flesh out storylines and characterizations.
 Shows like The Crown revel in the murky, hearsay-saturated space between fact and fiction, where it can turn gossip into entire plots.
 Sure, there’s plenty of fun and drama in that, but not much verifiable, evidence-based history.